ballyc/how-do-you-think/README.md

 Mini app built on Vercel, available [here](https://how-do-you-think.vercel.app).

+Check out an example of input/output [here](https://github.com/ballyc/how-do-you-think/blob/main/Examples/Startup_CEO_use_case.md); tested on a fictional persona (Brian, 37 yo cofounder & CEO of serie A startup, living in Brooklyn with his wife and a 4yo daughter).

 ## What it does

 **Input** an introspective note, **returns** insight on your thinking patterns.

-From simple prompt (derived from string of ~170 psycho-analytics professional data as input).
+Tool: prompt derived from ~170 psycho-analytics professional session data.

-Uses claude-opus-4-5 (2026)
+Uses claude-opus-4-5 (2026).

-### The simple prompt behind it
+### Prompt design

 `You are a structural analyst of personal text.
 The user will paste a passage of introspective writing — a journal entry, a therapy transcript, a long voice-memo transcription, a piece of self-reflection.
 Your task is to look beneath the surface content and surface the underlying cognitive structure: how this person thinks, how they reason, how they discover, how they learn.